coderstar1234/python-lab./README.md

 <h1 align="center">Python Lab Project:-</h1>
 <h2 align="center">Introduction:-</h2>
-This repository contains the Python Lab Project developed during the second year of the course.
-The project aims to demonstrate practical implementation and understanding of various concepts learned in the lab sessions.
+- This repository contains the Python Lab Project developed during the second year of the course.
+-  The project aims to demonstrate practical implementation and understanding of various concepts learned in the lab sessions.

-Project Description
+<h2 align="center">Project Description:-</h2>
 The Python Lab Project is a comprehensive exercise that incorporates multiple Python programming concepts and techniques.
 It consists of the following components:

 Module 1: This module focuses on foundational Python programming concepts such as variables, data types, control flow, and functions.